the congolese musicians making music like you've never heard before

 KOKOKO! is a collective of artists and musicians formed in Ngwaka, Democratic Republic of the Congo.
-Incredibly creative and friends since childhood, they invent their own instruments out of found objects; a one string guitar, their Jesus Crisis Harp in the shape of a cross, a typewriter drum machine, bottles of water pitched to play melodies, and a ghetto talk box made from a car cassette player.
-While such inventions came into being at first out of necessity because they couldn't afford to buy regular guitars, the group soon realised that it gave their music an original sound.
+Incredibly creative and friends since childhood, they invent their own instruments out of found objects: a one string guitar, a typewriter drum machine, water bottles pitched to play melodies, and a talk box made from a car cassette player.
+While such inventions came into being at first out of necessity (the artists not able to afford guitars), the group soon realized that the innovative instruments gave their music an original sound.

-Via a local company, Kinoise Productions, who worked on the Africa Express project promoting musical collaboration sans borders through a series of albums and train tours, they were linked up with French producer and serial fan of African music, Débruit.
-Together they have brought together sonic worlds and in doing so electrified their raw psychedelic sound and taken it out clubbing downtown, where they contend with government imposed power cuts but know exactly how to party.
+Via a local company, Kinoise Productions, who worked on the Africa Express project promoting musical collaboration sans borders through a series of albums and train tours, KOKOKO! was linked up with Débruit, a French producer and serial fan of African music.
+Together, they have brought merged sonic worlds and, in doing so, electrified their raw psychedelic sound and took it out to downtown clubbing (where they contend with government imposed power cuts but know exactly how to party).
 Questioning and protesting against those who have brought about their fearful society and low quality of life, KOKOKO! are leading the youth forward with positivity and an exciting, important new scene.

-"You can expect some surprising live performances and be transported to another sonic universe, radically far away from the western fantasised exoticism views that often end described as world music.
-KOKOKO! is the sound of a very modern alternative spontaneous and explosive band, that just happens born in Kinshasa," says Débruit.
-"After hearing how forward thinking, edgy and experimental the musicians were and after focusing on listening then recording, I plugged my own instruments to see what they thought about my approach.
-It was an instant positive reaction that happened during a live improvised collaboration going through the night."
+"You can expect some surprising live performances and be transported to another sonic universe.
+KOKOKO! is the sound of a very modern alternative spontaneous and explosive band, that just happens to be born in Kinshasa," says Débruit.
+"After hearing how forward thinking, edgy, and experimental the musicians were and after focusing on listening then recording, I plugged my own instruments to see what they thought about my approach.
+It was an instant positive reaction that happened during a live improvised collaboration that went through the night."